 I tested the Linksys MX10 both as a mesh system and a router, and it performed well for a Wi-Fi 6 solution with modest specs and no multi-gig port, that is.

-As a router, my 4×4 Wi-Fi 5 clients had the best speeds in close range test, registering the sustained rate of more than 875 Mbps.
+As a router, my 4×4 Wi-Fi 5 clients had the best speeds in close range test, registering a sustained rate of more than 875 Mbps.
 At the long-range test, my 3×3 Wi-Fi 5 clients now averaged almost 520 Mbps.

-For Wi-Fi 6, 2×2 test client got the sustained speeds of almost 810 Mbps and nearly 710 Mbps at the close- and long-range, respectively.
+For Wi-Fi 6, 2×2 test client got sustained speeds of almost 810 Mbps and nearly 710 Mbps at the close- and long-range, respectively.
 There weren’t the fastest but quite close to maxing out a Gigabit connection.